 - Typically hollow, formed by pressing clay into a mold, by hollowing out portions of a solid, or by extruding it

 - Usually low-fired

-- Typically a reddish, unglazed ceramic material.
-It may also be a hard-fired glazed or unglazed ceramic material.
+- Typically a reddish, unglazed ceramic material that may also be a hard-fired glazed or unglazed ceramic material

 - Durable (dependent upon the degree of firing)

 - Can be molded into virtually any shape